Cruising Guide to the Nova Scotia Coast

 As a natural offshoot of the Cruising Guide to the Nova Scotia Coast, in 1955 the Cruising Guide to Newfoundland with some material on Labrador was published.
 In 1983 the Labrador section became the Cruising Guide to The Labrador, a stand-alone publication.

 Charles Bartlett was editor of all three publications until 1977.
 There have been a succession of editors for the various guides since then.
-Currently Wilson Fitt is editor of the Cruising Guide to the Nova Scotia Coast, Sandy Weld is editor of the Cruising Guide to Newfoundland, Fin Perry is editor of the Cruising Guide to The Labrador and Jim Evans is editor of the Cruising guide to the Gulf of St. Lawrence.
+Currently Wilson Fitt and Jim Watson are editing the Cruising Guide to the Nova Scotia Coast, Sandy Weld is editor of the Cruising Guide to Newfoundland, Fin Perry is editor of the Cruising Guide to Labrador and Jim Evans is editor of the Cruising guide to the Gulf of St. Lawrence.

 It seems the yachtsman who enjoys cruising as such always wonders what is just around the corner of the headland that marks the point where he has to turn around on any particular cruise.
 He vows to go back, to go further and find out.
 Thus these guides have grown and expanded and tried to keep pace with the changing landscape.